avozda/modified-ERC20-dApp/README.md

 ## Project Summary

-This project implements an enhanced ERC20 token with identity verification, transfer restrictions, and multi-role administration systems.
+This project implements an enhanced ERC20 token with max supply, identity verification, transfer restrictions, and multi-role administration systems.
 It consists of a smart contract backend written in Solidity and a frontend application built with React and Wagmi.

 ## Setup Instructions